The Architecture of Agency Volume 2 In Defense of Bayes

 Answering the critical rationalists

 Ask a certain kind of Bayesian how confident he is that evolution by natural selection is true, and he will give you a number — 0.99999, say — as if he had just read a very reliable weather forecast.
 Ask the critical rationalists what they make of that number, and they will tell you it is not merely wrong but meaningless.
-David Deutsch, and Brett Hall following him, mount the most serious standing attack on Bayesianism in circulation: induction is a myth, theories are not the kind of thing that has a probability, and Bayesian epistemology — which appears to be induction dressed in arithmetic, assigning probabilities to theories — is therefore rotten at the root.
+David Deutsch, and Brett Hall following him, mount the most serious standing attack on Bayesianism in circulation: induction is a myth, theories are not the kind of thing that has a probability, and Bayesian epistemology — which appears to restore induction through arithmetic by assigning probabilities to theories — is therefore rotten at the root.

-I think the critics are right about more than most Bayesians will admit, and wrong in a way that can be located precisely.
+The critics identify a real error but locate it in the wrong place.
 The number attached to evolution is not meaningless; it is mislabeled.
-Getting the label right — seeing what the number is actually about — rescues Bayes from the critique while conceding everything in the critique that deserves to be conceded.
-That is the business of this chapter, and it discharges a debt: what knowledge is drew the line between explanatory and empirical knowledge and deferred the question of whether explanatory theories can bear credences.
+Getting the label right — seeing what the number is about — rescues Bayes from the critique while preserving its valid objections.
+What Knowledge Is drew the line between explanatory and empirical knowledge and deferred the question of whether explanatory theories can bear credences.
 Here is the answer.

 The Critics’ Case